flexera-public/policy_templates/cost/azure/rightsize_netapp_files/README.md

 - The `Estimated Monthly Savings` is calculated by obtaining the price of the reserved capacity and tier of the pool per month from the Azure Pricing API.
 - The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
-- The policy can recommend increasing or decreasing the capacity of a resource (capacity pool or volume) to match a user-specified usage threshold; the policy will only show savings for capacity pool downsize recommendations.
+- The policy template can recommend increasing or decreasing the capacity of a resource (capacity pool or volume) to match a user-specified usage threshold; the policy template will only show savings for capacity pool downsize recommendations.
 Downsizing volumes will not immediately lead to savings, as usage is billed based on the pool's provisioned capacity.
 We recommend downsizing volumes and then capacity pools to achieve maximum savings.
-A user can suppress the upsize recommendations using the policy's parameter *Show upsize recommendations*.
+A user can suppress the upsize recommendations using the policy template's parameter *Show upsize recommendations*.

-## Input parameters
+## Input Parameters

 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created.
 - *Azure Endpoint* - The endpoint to send Azure API requests to.
 Recommended to leave this at default unless using this policy with Azure China.